algoafrofutures/algoafrofutures.github.io/content/_index.md

 {{< youtube h340aNznHnM >}}

+You can also read these features on live coding

+* So different, genuinely fun: Exploring 10 years of algorave - [https://mixmag.net/feature/algorave-live-coding-musical-movement-10-years-interview](https://mixmag.net/feature/algorave-live-coding-musical-movement-10-years-interview)
+* Algoraves Put Live Performance Into Programming [https://www.sxsw.com/world/2019/algoraves-put-live-performance-into-programming/](https://www.sxsw.com/world/2019/algoraves-put-live-performance-into-programming/)
+* Inside the livecoding algorave movement, and what it says about music - [https://cdm.link/2018/05/inside-the-livecoding-algorave-movement-and-what-it-says-about-music/](https://cdm.link/2018/05/inside-the-livecoding-algorave-movement-and-what-it-says-about-music/)

 ## About the programme

 Over the 5/6 week programme you will participate in a mix of in-person workshops and asynchronous online discussion around live coding.
 The mentors will be Antonio Roberts, Gary Stewart and Alex McLean.
 More information about them and other partners can be read on the [Mentors](/mentors) page.

 This opportunity is open for Black West Midlands-based artists only.
-Participants will be offered a bursary for their participation.

 ## Applicant profile